rclone/rclone/docs/content/chunker.md

 MD5 is set by default as the most supported type.
-Since chunker keeps hashes for composite files and falls back to the wrapped remote hash for small ones, we advise you to choose the same hash type as wrapped remote, so your file listings look coherent.
+Since chunker keeps hashes for composite files and falls back to the wrapped remote hash for small ones, we advise you to choose the same hash type as wrapped remote so that your file listings look coherent.

-Normally, when a file is copied to chunker controlled remote, chunker will ask its source for compatible file hash and revert to on-the-fly calculation if none is found.
+Normally, when a file is copied to a chunker controlled remote, chunker will ask the file source for compatible file hash and revert to on-the-fly calculation if none is found.
 This involves some CPU overhead but provides a guarantee that given hashsum is available.
 Also, chunker will reject a server-side copy or move operation if source and destination hashsum types are different, resulting in the extra network bandwidth, too.
 In some rare cases this may be undesired, so chunker provides two optional
 choices: `sha1quick` and `md5quick`.
-If source does not have the primary hash type and the quick mode is enabled, chunker will try to fall back to the secondary type.
+If the source does not support primary hash type and the quick mode is enabled, chunker will try to fall back to the secondary type.
 This will save CPU and bandwidth but can result in empty hashsums at destination.
 Beware of consequences: the `sync` command will